United States occupation of Haiti

-The United States occupation of Haiti began on July 28, 1915, when 330 U.S. Marines landed at Port-au-Prince, Haiti, after the National City Bank of New York (now Citibank) convinced U.S. President Woodrow Wilson to take control of the country's political and financial interests.
+The United States occupation of Haiti began on July 28, 1915, when 330 US Marines landed at Port-au-Prince, Haiti, after the National City Bank of New York (now Citibank) convinced US President Woodrow Wilson to take control of the country's political and financial interests.
 The occupation took place following years of socioeconomic instability within Haiti that culminated with the lynching of Haitian President Vilbrun Guillaume Sam by a mob angered by his executions of political prisoners.

-During the occupation, Haiti had three new presidents while the United States ruled as a military regime through martial law, led by Marines and the U.S.-created Gendarmerie of Haiti.
-A corvée system of forced labor was used by the U.S. for infrastructure projects, resulting in hundreds to thousands of deaths.
+During the occupation, Haiti had three new presidents while the United States ruled as a military regime through martial law, led by Marines and the US-created Gendarmerie of Haiti.
+A corvée system of forced labor was used by the US for infrastructure projects, resulting in hundreds to thousands of deaths.
 The occupation ended the constitutional ban on foreign ownership of land, which had existed since the foundation of Haiti.

 The occupation ended on August 1, 1934, after President Franklin D. Roosevelt reaffirmed an August 1933 disengagement agreement.
 The last contingent of Marines departed on August 15, 1934, after a formal transfer of authority to the Gendarmerie of Haiti.

 Background

+Haitian Revolution and US relations

 In the late 18th century, some Haitians fought beside Patriot partisans in the American Revolutionary War.
-Originally the wealthiest region in the Americas when it was the French colony of Saint-Domingue, a slave revolt beginning in 1791 led to a successful revolution in 1804 that established Haiti as an independent nation.
+Haiti, originally the wealthiest region in the Americas when it was the French colony of Saint-Domingue, underwent a slave revolt beginning in 1791 which led to a successful revolution in 1804, establishing the Republic of Haiti as an independent nation.

 The Haitian revolution frightened slaveholders living in the Southern United States, who feared the successful revolt would inspire violent uprisings elsewhere.
-Such sentiments strained relations between the U.S. and Haiti, with the U.S. initially refusing to recognize Haitian independence and slaveholders advocating for a trade embargo against the Caribbean nation.
-The Haiti indemnity controversy – which the Kingdom of France forced upon Haiti through gunboat diplomacy in 1825 due to French financial losses following the revolution – resulted with Haiti using much of its revenue to pay foreign debts by the late-1800s.
+Such sentiments strained relations between the US and Haiti, with the US initially refusing to recognize Haitian independence and slaveholders advocating for a trade embargo against the Caribbean nation.
+The Haiti indemnity controversy – which the Kingdom of France forced upon Haiti through gunboat diplomacy in 1825 due to French financial losses following the revolution – resulted with Haiti using much of its revenue to pay foreign debts by the late 19th century.